Uline Arena: Basketball and hockey

 After World War II ended in 1945, the arena continued to be used as an ice hockey and basketball venue.
 The Washington Capitols began play as a charter member of the Basketball Association of America in 1946 and became a charter member of the National Basketball Association (NBA) in 1949; during its five seasons of play, the team used Uline Arena as its home court.
 Earl Lloyd, the first African American athlete to play for an NBA team, played for the Capitols at Uline Arena on October 31, 1950.
 The team folded during the 1950–1951 season.

 During the 1946–1947, 1949–1950, and 1950–1951 seasons, the Georgetown University Hoyas men's basketball team played home games at Uline Arena.
+From 1941 to 1960, the George Washington University Colonials men's basketball team played their home games in the arena as well.

 In 1969, the American Basketball Association's defending championship team, the Oakland Oaks, moved to Washington and played as the Washington Caps during the 1969–1970 season.
 The Oaks, owned by entertainer Pat Boone, had captured the ABA Championship in the 1968–69 season, and Boone sold the team to Earl Foreman due to poor attendance in Oakland.
 Foreman relocated the franchise to Washington.
 Hall of Famers Rick Barry and Larry Brown played for the Caps, with Brown leading the league in assists and Barry averaging 27 points per game.
 The team finished 44–40 and was eliminated by the Denver Rockets in the playoffs.
 Plagued by poor attendance, the franchise relocated again and became the Virginia Squires following their one season in the Washington.

 The Washington Lions of the American Hockey League and Eastern Hockey League (1941–1942 and 1944–1949) and the Washington Presidents of the Eastern Hockey League (1957–1960) played at Washington Coliseum.

 The arena remained segregated after its opening until January 1948.